 Yes.
 With estate planning!

-Your estate consists of the personal items, real property, valuables and investments that you own.
-Good estate planning establishes a way to preserve your assets for your beneficiaries following your death through either a will or a trust.
+Your estate consists of the personal items, real property, valuables, and investments that you own.
+Estate Planning establishes a way to pass your assets to your chosen beneficiaries following your death most often through the use of either a will or a trust.
 Your estate plan may also include health care directives and powers of attorney to ensure your wishes are upheld and your estate managed if you become incapacitated.

 Every situation is different, but in general, an estate plan should include a properly prepared trust or will, power of attorney for health care and power of attorney for financial administration.

 A trust is, broadly defined, a relationship in which property is held by someone (the trustee) for the benefit of another (the beneficiary).
-Trusts can be an effective way to preserve wealth, provide tax advantages and avoid probate.
-The beneficiary of a trust receives income from investments, but the principal stays intact during the existence of the trust.
+Trusts can be an effective way to preserve wealth, provide tax advantages, and avoid probate.
 There are many types of trusts.
 Some last indefinitely, but others can be revoked by the person who created them.
 An experienced trust attorney can review your situation and recommend and prepare an appropriate trust that fits your particular circumstance and needs.

 A revocable living trust is a trust that you create during your lifetime.
 It is called a "revocable" living trust because you can revoke, amend or change the trust.

 This is a legal document in which you express how you want your property and wealth to be distributed after you die.
 The executor of your estate is required to follow it.
 To help avoid conflicts among the heirs and other potential problems, the document should be drafted by a lawyer.
 There are certain formalities one must follow in order to execute a valid will.
-Distribution of your estate by will, will most often require court supervision known as “probate”.
+Distribution of your estate by your will is likely going to require court supervisions through the probate process.

 Similar to a Will, a revocable living trust can provide for the distribution of your property upon your death.
 Unlike a will, a revocable living trust can allow you to manage your property while you're still alive and it can authorize a trustee to manage the trust property for the benefit of you and your family if you ever become incapacitated; therefore, you won't need to appoint a guardian for that purpose.
 Further, creating a revocable living trust will allow your beneficiaries and heirs to navigate the administration without the need for probate.